mehstruslehpy/TTPSimWin/README.md

 # DEMO:
 ![link to demo gif goes here](https://raw.githubusercontent.com/mehstruslehpy/Documents/master/C%2B%2B/TTPSim/TTPSimAndAsmDemo.gif)

-# WINDOWS NOTES:
+#WINDOWS NOTES:
-* This version of my ttp tools is very much experimental please notify me if you encounter any bugs
-* The debug scripts will only work if the system you are using has the correct nix shells and utilities
-* You can either run the program via the command prompt using a program like msys or by clicking run inside of codeblocks
-* If you choose to run inside of codeblocks set the ram file to run via Project>Set programs' arguments...> then type your filename under Program arguments
+*the debug scripts will only work if the system you are using has the correct *nix shells and utilities *you can either run the program via the command prompt using a program like msys or by clicking run inside of codeblocks *if you choose to run inside of codeblocks set the ram file to run via Project>Set programs' arguments...> then type your filename under Program arguments:"
-* Debugging inside codeblocks works like normal except both the release and debug build targets build with the -g compiler flag
+*debugging inside codeblocks works like normal except both the release and debug build targets build with the -g compiler flag